hwangsab/EE-399-HW1/README.md

 Parabola Test Data Error: 86.16001918838907
 19th Degree Polynomial Test Data Error: 67127.9806069814
 ```
+Comparing questions II.iii and II.iv, the model generated that takes in the first 10 and last 10 data points
+as training data and the middle 10 data points as test data (from II.iv) has a lower minimized error.
+The
+magnitude at which these errors are different is that as the polynomial degree increases, the minimized
+error will decrease more.
+This is most likely because the model accounts for the shape of the beginning and
+the end, and because the dataset provided is relatively continuous, the model fits the data better if it is
+trained with points from the beginning and the end.

 ## Summary and Conclusions:
 This code demonstrates how least-squares curve fitting can be used to find the parameters of a function